ibexa/documentation-developer/docs/cdp/cdp_activation.md

 Activation synchronises data from Ibexa CDP to the Ibexa DXP.
 When you specify a segment, you can activate it on multiple communication channels, such as newsletters or commercials.
-You can configure multiple activations based on one user data streaming.
+You can configure multiple activations based data flows.

 First, from the menu bar, select **Activations**  and create a new **Ibexa** activation.
 Specify name of your activation, select `userid` as **Person Identifier** and click **Next**.